EisenbergEffect/EisenbergEffect/README.md

 I'm a huge advocate of Web Standards and Web Components with unique experience designing libraries and contributing directly to W3C, WHATWG, and TC39 work.
 I hope you'll join me in embracing the open web.

 Currently I consult, teach, and mentor developers, mostly focused on Web Standards, Web Components, UI Architecture, and Engineering Culture.
+If you are interested in engaging on these topics, [please reach out](https://bluespire.com/).